ip l show

 bash±tar -xf archive.tar --wildcards --no-anchored "*.clj"

-to accept globbing patterns while --no-anchored
+--wildcards tells tar to accept globbing patterns while --no-anchored tells it that

 the pattern applies to the member names after any / delimiter.